Now available: Download the Program in PDF!

 Soledad Gallego

-Environmental law attorney specializing in biodiversity protection, with over 20 years of experience in strategic litigation.
+Lawyer specialized in environmental law and biodiversity protection, with over 25 years of experience in strategic litigation.

-Her previous professional trajectory includes 14 years as a litigation lawyer for SEO/BirdLife in Spain, bringing cases to protect biodiversity before the Supreme Court and national courts.
-In 2008, she founded the "Environmental Justice" law firm where she provided legal services to Spanish environmental NGOs.
-Between 2002 and 2005, she held the position of General Director of Housing, Water and Town Planning in the regional government of Castilla-La Mancha, an experience that provided her with a comprehensive perspective on public natural resource management.
+Between 2002 and 2005, she held the positions of General Director of Housing, Water, and Land Use Planning in the regional government of Castilla-La Mancha, an experience that provided her with a comprehensive perspective on the public management of natural resources.

 AROUND THE WEB: